skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/pages/07_forms.md

 **Screen Reader reads input as:** `Car Please enter Make and Model Edit text`
 <hr>

-##### With aria-describedby pointing at `carmakedescription`
+#### With aria-describedby pointing at `carmakedescription`

 Jaws reads both the label and the description.
-So does VoiceOver, but there is a slight delay before it reads the description.
+So does VoiceOver, but there's a slight delay before it reads the description.

 <label for="car_5">Car</label>
 <input type="text" id="car_5" aria-describedby="carmakedescription_5" /><br/>